authzforce/fiware/doc/UserAndProgrammersGuide.rst

 Attribute Providers
 ###################

 The API allows to manage PDP attribute providers.
 These are PDP extensions that enable the PDP to get attributes from other sources than PEPs' requests.
-Such sources may be remote services, databases, etc. The AuthZForce Server distribution does not provide attribute providers out of the box, but allows you to plug in custom-made one(s) from your own invention or from third parties.
-The AuthZForce project also provides a separate Attribute Provider example, for testing and documentation purposes only.
+Such sources may be remote services, databases, etc. The AuthzForce Server distribution does not provide attribute providers out of the box, but allows you to plug in custom-made one(s) from your own invention or from third parties.
+The AuthzForce project also provides a separate Attribute Provider example, for testing and documentation purposes only.
 If you wish to make your own attribute provider, read on the next section.
-If you wish to test the example provided by AuthZForce or have another one ready for use, you may jump to the section `Integrating an Attribute Provider into AuthZForce Server`_.
+If you wish to test the example provided by AuthzForce or have another one ready for use, you may jump to the section `Integrating an Attribute Provider into AuthzForce Server`_.

 Making an Attribute Provider
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The steps to make your own PDP Attribute Provider extension for AuthZForce go as follows:
+The steps to make your own PDP Attribute Provider extension for AuthzForce go as follows:

 #.
 Create a Maven project with ``jar`` packaging type.

 #.
 Create an XML schema file with ``.xsd`` extension in the ``src/main/resources`` folder of your Maven project.
 Make sure this filename is potentially unique on a Java classpath, like your usual Java class names.
 One way to make sure is to use a filename prefix following the same conventions as the `Java package naming conventions <https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html>`_.
 In this schema file, define an XML type for your attribute provider configuration format.
 This type must extend ``AbstractAttributeProvider`` from namespace ``http://authzforce.github.io/xmlns/pdp/ext/3``.
-You may use the `schema of AuthZForce Test Attribute Provider <https://github.com/authzforce/core/blob/release-5.0.2/src/test/resources/org.ow2.authzforce.core.test.xsd>`_ (used for AuthZForce unit tests only) as an example.
+You may use the `schema of AuthzForce Test Attribute Provider <https://github.com/authzforce/core/blob/release-5.0.2/src/test/resources/org.ow2.authzforce.core.test.xsd>`_ (used for AuthzForce unit tests only) as an example.
 In this example, the XSD filename is ``org.ow2.authzforce.core.test.xsd`` and the defined XML type extending ``AbstractAttributeProvider`` is ``TestAttributeProvider``.

 #.
 Copy the files ``bindings.xjb`` and ``catalog.xml`` `from Authzforce source code <https://github.com/authzforce/core/blob/release-5.0.2/src/main/jaxb>`_ into the ``src/main/jaxb`` folder (you have to create this folder first) of your Maven project.